Advertising Your Event

 Posters and flyers are a cheap and an easy way to get the word out about your event to a mass audience.
-There are some rules and regulations regarding where you can post flyers and posters on campus.
+Here are some rules, regulations, and best practices for postering on campus:

-- Where to post flyers: Bulletin boards in dorm entryways, food services units, academic and administration buildings and outdoor kiosks, lampposts, and other bulletin boards around campus.
+- Where to post flyers: Bulletin boards in dorm entryways and elsewhere on campus, dining halls, academic and administration buildings, outdoor kiosks, and lampposts.

-- Where NOT to post flyers: When posting flyers and posters, please respect University property.
-Do not place flyers on buildings, chain link fences, wood paneling, benches, sidewalks, roadways, the natural landscape (i.e. trees and grass) and any location not in the above list of approved locations.
-For more information, please see page 6 of Rights, Rules, Responsibilities.
+- Where NOT to post flyers: On buildings, chain link fences, wood paneling, benches, sidewalks, roadways, the natural landscape (i.e., trees and grass), and any other location not included on the list above.
+For more information, please see sections 1.2.4 and 2.2.1 of Rights, Rules, Responsibilities.